Powered by Salure

 Example 2: Seasonal attrition in retail operations

-How do you avoid attrition data cannibalization with other HR metrics?
+How do you avoid attrition data cannibalisation with other HR metrics?

-Place attrition alongside retention headcount change and time to replace with clear labels and a single source of truth.
+Attrition should sit alongside retention, headcount change, hiring velocity, and time to replace, but each metric should have a clear role.
 Mapping metrics to business questions prevents overlap and confusion.

 Clarifying metric roles and avoiding overlap